Read in 7 minutes

 sudo systemctl start postfix sudo systemctl enable postfix

-GitLab installation is pretty straight forward process.
+GitLab installation is a pretty straight forward process.
 We will install the GitLab CE package using the

 yum package manager.